EyeShield-0/Airline-System/README.md

 # Airline-System
-A school C# assignment that was made along with my colleague.
+A school C# assignment that was made along with my colleagues.

 Made with---